carlobernardini/orizzonte/README.md

 #### Dropdown
-A more advanced dropdown select with support for filtering options and select all
+A more advanced dropdown select with support for filtering options and select all.
+Facet counts for individual options are supported.

 | Prop                     | Type                    | Required | Description                                                                                                                                                                                                            |
 |--------------------------|-------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|